gavizet/filler/README.md

 Usage
 -----

->"./filler_vm -f [map] -p1 [player1.filler] -p2 [player2.filler]".
+>"./filler_vm -f [path/map] -p1 [path/player1.filler] -p2 [path/player2.filler]".
 You will find pre-made maps and players in the "res" directory.
 My champion, situated at the root of the project, is named "gavizet.filler".
+You have to be in the "res" directory in order to launch the game.

 * Clone the repository
-* Run "make" command
+* Run "make && cd res" command
-* For exemple ">./filler_vm -f maps/map01 -p1 gavizet.filler -p2 players/superjeannot.filler"
+* For exemple "./filler_vm -f maps/map01 -p1 ../gavizet.filler -p2 players/superjeannot.filler"